Change Started

 Cheetahs in Gandhi Sagar Wildlife Sanctuary

-Releasing two cheetahs in a new region is another significant step, as it will increase the presence of cheetahs in India.
-These apex predators play important roles in ecosystem maintenance and functioning.
+Releasing two cheetahs into a new region is another significant step, as it will increase cheetah presence in India.
+These apex predators play important roles in maintaining and functioning ecosystems.

 Spread over 368 sq km, Gandhisagar Wildlife Sanctuary is located on the western border of the Malwa plateau and lies on either side of the banks of the Chambal River.